JULIELab/trec-pm/README.md

 is the one that refers to actual topic values to be inserted into the template.
 The latter kind refers to expressions that load a sub template, resolve its template expressions (which is a recursive action) and than replace the original template expression with the expression-resolved subtemplate.

+Note that all template expressions discussed here are case-insensitive with respect to the expression keywords, e.g. modifiers.
+The field names and template paths must be written with correct case since they directly refer to Java object fields and file paths.

 ### Value Injecting Template Expressions
 Template expressions of this type access values in the topic for actual insertion into the template that contains the